-- Annex XI, Section 1.5 of the REACH Regulation states that "physicochemical properties, human health effects and environmental effects or environmental fate may be predicted from data for reference substance(s)".
+- 10 Annex XI, Section 1.5 of the REACH Regulation states that "physicochemical properties, human health effects and environmental effects or environmental fate may be predicted from data for reference substance(s)".
 For this purpose "it is important to provide supporting information to strengthen the rationale for the read-across" (Guidance on IRs and CSA R.6, Section R.6.2.2.1.f.).
-The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the Substance can be predicted from the data on the source substance(s). - Supporting information must include bridging studies to compare properties of the Substance and source substances. - As indicated above, your read-across hypothesis is based on the assumption that the structurally similar substances cause the same type of effect(s).
+The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the Substance can be predicted from the data on the source substance(s). - 11 Supporting information must include bridging studies to compare properties of the Substance and source substances. - 12 As indicated above, your read-across hypothesis is based on the assumption that the structurally similar substances cause the same type of effect(s).
 In this context, relevant, reliable and adequate information allowing to compare the properties of the Substance and of the source substance(s) is necessary to confirm that both substances cause the same type of effects.
-Such information can be obtained, for example, from bridging studies of comparable design and duration for the Substance and of the source substance(s). - You have not provided bridging studies to compare the properties of the Substance and the source substance.
-In the absence of such information, you have not established that the Substance and the source substances are likely to have similar properties. - Furthermore, ECHA notes that the source substance has hazardous properties as identified in the Committee for Risk Assessment Opinon proposing harmonised classification and labelling at EU level of Benzophenone (EC 204-337-6).
-Due to the lack of supporting information on the Substance, it is not possible to determine if other and/or more severe effects would be observed with the Substance, and your predictions may underestimate the hazards of the Substance.
+Such information can be obtained, for example, from bridging studies of comparable design and duration for the Substance and of the source substance(s). - 13 You have not provided bridging studies allowing to compare the properties of the Substance and the source substance.
+In the absence of such information, you have not established that the Substance and the source substance are likely to have similar properties. - 14 Furthermore, ECHA notes that the source substance has hazardous properties as identified in the opinion of the Committee for Risk Assessment proposing a harmonised classification and labelling at EU level of Benzophenone (EC 204-337-6)2.
+Due to the lack of supporting information on the Substance, it is not possible to determine if other and/or more severe effects would be observed with the Substance than with the source substance, and your predictions may underestimate the hazards of the Substance.
 Therefore you have not provided sufficient supporting information to strengthen the rationale for the read-across.